kyverno/KDP/proposals/mutation-support-cli.md

 ### Offline Operation

-an operation performed on static resources passed through the `--resource` flag or from a directory
+An operation performed on static resources passed through the `--resource` flag or from a directory.

 **Behavior**: The CLI outputs this message